 It asks consumers to submit shots of their red seasonal Starbucks cups in exchange for a chance to win a gift card.

 There are currently almost 40,000 posts submitted.
-In addition, just this one post had over 1,800 likes.

 Another method for creating valuable social content is to tap into current trends.